beerose/blog/content/posts/js-quiz/post.md

 ##### Explanation

-As we have double *+*, the first one is an actual binary addition, but the second one is an [unary plus](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Unary_plus).
+As we have double *+*, the first one is a standard binary addition, but the second one is an [unary plus](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Unary_plus).

 In other words we can read the above code as: **foo + (+"bar")**.